-doubts will erupt at a later date to start the fire of evil all over again.
 After 100% is given by all, then good Father and good children can stand together and support each other as they tearfully pull the plug on the quarantine and its selfish stubborn patients.
 The choices of former family and friends are honored at great pain to everybody.

 When the plug is pulled, the Light stops shining into the containment zone.
 Evil is permitted to fully get what it always seeks-total darkness.
-With no more light or love on which to feed, the filled with creativity.
+With no more light or love on which to feed, the parasite of evil consumes itself in a great collapse.
+Destruction destroys itself.
+Light and life immediately fill the collapsed space and the universe is whole and clean and harmonious once again.
+The hole of destruction is filled with creativity.
 The zone of darkness is turned into light.
 Death "dies" as life takes its place.
 That which ends is ended by a new and glorious beginning.
-Father and Mother and children can now close harmonious once again.
-The hole of destruction is parasite of evil consumes itself in a great collapse.